 Think Elite Poker players or Chess players, who often have the mental stamina to play for hours and hours while continuing to calculate every possible permutation and combination, all without feeling exhausted.

 If that wasn’t evident enough, here are some key differences between stamina and endurance.

-- Stamina focuses on performing at maximum capacity whereas endurance focuses on performing for the maximum time
+- Unlike endurance, stamina focuses on performing at maximum capacity.
+On the other hand, endurance focuses on performing for the maximum time

-- Stamina can also be defined as the processing and supply of energy to muscles, allowing them to perform at their highest capacity for short bursts of time.
+- Stamina can also be defined as the processing of delivering energy to muscles, allowing them to perform at large bursts of capacity for short bursts of time.
 Endurance on the other hand is processing and supplying oxygen to muscles allowing them to perform for the maximum amount of time, at sustained capacity.

 Training for Stamina vs. Endurance